beatricege1125/Dumpling_Master/README.md

 Finally, in terms of exiting the game, the user can choose to exit in both the day and preparation phases.
 Their progress will be saved upon exiting the game.

+## **_Usage_**

+1. Download Eclipse IDE for Java Developers: https://www.eclipse.org/downloads/packages/
+2. Import project from GitHub to Eclipse within the Eclipse menu: file -> import -> Git -> projects from Git
+3. Enter the repository URL: https://github.com/beatricege1125/Dumpling_Master.git
+4. Download the Initial Game Data.txt file
+5. Once downloaded, copy the path of the file by right-clicking it and selecting "copy as path"
+6. In the main method of the code, scroll to line 93 and replace "C:\\Users\\beatr\\Downloads\\" with the copied path
+7. Run the program and enjoy running a dumpling restaurant!

 ## **_Contact_**

 Beatrice Ge